-Experiencing pain is common among people living with HIV.
-Types of HIV-related pain can include headaches, joint pain, and abdominal cramping.
+Various forms of pain are more common among people living with HIV.
+The types of pain related to HIV depend on the specific causes and can include headaches, joint pain, and abdominal cramping.

-In this article, we discuss the causes, types, and treatments for HIV-related pain, including some home remedies that may help.
+In this article, we discuss the causes and types of HIV-related pain.
+We also look at the treatment options and suggest home remedies that may help.

-There are different causes of HIV-related pain and the type, location, and severity of the pain can vary between different people.
-It is important to work with a doctor to determine the possible cause and devise a suitable treatment plan.
+There are different causes of HIV-related pain, and the type, location, and severity of the pain can vary among individuals.

-Some people living with HIV may experience short-term pain from secondary infections, injuries, or surgery.
-Short-term pain usually goes away once the body recovers.
+Short-term pain can result from various secondary infections, injuries, or surgery.
+This pain usually goes away once the body recovers, and effective treatments and care can speed up recovery.

 Many people who are living with HIV experience chronic or long-term pain.
-In one study that followed 238 people living with HIV, 53 percent of participants reported having chronic pain within the last 6 months.
+In one study that followed 238 people living with HIV, 53% of the participants reported having had chronic pain within the last 6 months.
+The most common primary pain sites included the joints and back.

 Chronic pain in people living with HIV can be the result of:

 HIV-related pain manifests in a variety of ways.
-People living with HIV can experience pain as a result of the HIV itself or as a side effect of HIV treatment and other medications.
+People living with HIV can experience pain as a result of the virus itself or as a side effect of HIV treatment and other medications.

 People with untreated HIV are at risk of developing secondary infections that can cause inflammation and painful symptoms.

-Types of pain that people with HIV often have include:
+Types of pain that commonly affect people with HIV include:

-- Headache.
-Pain can range from mild to severe and may present as intense pressure, tightness, or throbbing sensation.
+- Headache: Pain can range from mild to severe and may present as intense pressure, tightness, or a throbbing sensation.
 Low CD4 cell counts, infections, or other HIV-related illnesses can cause headaches.

-- Joint, muscle, and bone pain.
-HIV can lead to arthritis and osteoporosis that can cause pain in the joints, muscles, and bones.
+- Joint, muscle, and bone pain: HIV can be associated with arthritis and osteoporosis, both of which can cause pain in the joints, muscles, and bones.
 This type of pain can also occur with aging.

-- Abdominal pain.
-If left untreated, HIV can weaken the immune system, leaving the body vulnerable to opportunistic infections.
-These infections sometimes occur in the gastrointestinal tract, causing painful symptoms, such as inflammation.
+- Stomach pain: Without treatment, HIV can weaken the immune system, leaving the body vulnerable to opportunistic infections.
+These infections sometimes occur in the gastrointestinal tract, causing painful symptoms, such as inflammation and stomach pain.
 Some HIV treatments can also cause painful abdominal cramps.

-HIV can cause damage to the peripheral nerves, which can lead to a neurologic disorder known as peripheral neuropathy.
-In people living HIV, doctors sometimes also refer to this condition as HIV neuropathy.
+HIV can damage the peripheral nerves, which can lead to a neurological disorder known as peripheral neuropathy.
+In people living with HIV, doctors sometimes also refer to this condition as HIV neuropathy.

 Some symptoms of peripheral neuropathy include: